 The Company assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 The Company applies a single recognition and measurement approach for leases, except short-term leases and leases of low-value assets.
-The Company recognizes the lease liability to make lease payments and right-of-use asset representing the right of use of the underlying asset.
-The asset and liability arise primarily from the real estate lease contract.
+The Company recognizes a right-of-use asset representing the right to use the underlying asset and a lease liability to make lease payments.
+The asset and liability arise primarily from the Company's real estate lease contract.

-The Company has elected to expense lease payments on a straight-line basis for the lease with a lease term of 12 months or less or the underlying asset has a low value.
+The Company has elected to expense lease payments on a straight-line basis for leases with a lease term of 12 months or less or if the underlying assets have a low value.

-The right-of use asset is \$283 (2019-\$463) and is included with the capital assets and the lease liability \$334 (2019-\$527) is included with accounts payable and accrued liabilities on the balance sheet.
+The right-of-use asset is \$170 (2020 - \$283) and is included with the capital assets and the lease liability \$204 (2020 - \$334) is included with accounts payable and accrued liabilities on the balance sheet.